-The 2016-17 Studio Y fellowship program runs from September 2016 to May 2017.
+The 2017-18 Studio Y Fellowship program runs from 15 September 2017 to 27 May 2018.
 The program is part-time and includes over 280 hours of programming across seven residencies.
 Fellows are also expected to work on their projects and other Fellowship work in between residency sessions for approximately six hours per week.

-Fellows are required to attend a minimum of 90% of the sessions throughout the year, in addition to working on a team project.
-Given the intensive nature of the program, as well as the scheduling of some events during work hours, fellows must obtain the support of their employers to participate in the program.
+Fellows are required to attend a minimum of 80% of the sessions throughout the year, in addition to working on a team project.
+Given the intensive nature of the program, as well as the scheduling of some events during work hours, Fellows must obtain the support of their employers to participate in the program.

 What makes you eligible for a fellowship?

-Our fellows typically have one to three years of professional, entrepreneurial or postgraduate experience in their focus areas.
+Our Fellows typically have three years of professional, entrepreneurial or postgraduate experience in their focus areas.
 They will have demonstrated an interest in developing and scaling their work.

-We are seeking people who possess expertise in one or more of the five key cluster-related knowledge areas, complemented by specialized skillsets.
+We are seeking people who possess expertise in one or more of the four MaRS industry knowledge areas, complemented by specialized skillsets.
 For example: technological innovators, conveners, designers, policy analysts, data specialists, entrepreneurs and intrapreneurs.
-Fellowship opportunities for graduate students are a popular choice.

 Can you tell me more about the placement opportunities?

-Fellows who are not currently working, but have experience in a field that aligns with one of the MaRS clusters, will be given an eight-month, full-time placement within the MaRS ecosystem in Toronto.
-Placements provide an applied and rigorous immersion that builds fellows’ experience and networks across sectors.
-This allows for numerous opportunities to apply the fellowship curriculum directly to their work and will be supported with an additional $10,000 stipend ($25,000 total funding package).
+Applicants may apply to the placement opportunities as part of their Fellowship program.
+Studio Y Placements are opportunities for Fellows to work full-time with a business unit at MaRS over the course of the program.
+Placements provide an applied and rigorous immersion that builds Fellows’ experience and networks across sectors.
+This allows for numerous opportunities to apply the Fellowship curriculum directly to their work and will be supported with an additional $22,000 stipend ($30,000 total funding package).